 Make and return all your phone calls at one time in your day.
 I used to do all my work calls twice daily.
 Once in the mid morning and then again before I was done with the work day.
 After work on my way home I would make all my personal phone calls.

-I would also schedule phone calls within these times in order to keep people from causing a distraction.
+I would also schedule phone calls within these times in order to keep people from causing distractions.
 This allowed me to complete projects without being interrupted by random phone calls.

 Turn Off Social Media Notifications